marcus-sds/postgres-boshrelease/README.md

 to allow the VIP to transgress to the other node, who is assumed to be healthy.

+It is possible to "instance-up" a single postgres node deploy to a HA cluster by adding the `vip` job and changing postgres `instances` to 2.
+More information about this can be found in `manifests/ha.yml`

 For backup purposes, a route is exposed through haproxy which routes directly to the read-only replica for backup jobs.
 By default this port is your `port` + 2000, but is also configurable via